xdmushui/partner-center-sdk/develop/assign-licenses-to-a-user.md

 {
     "code": 60012,
-    "description": "We&#39;re sorry, it looks like you’ve run out of licenses.
+    "description": "We&#39;re sorry, it looks like you've run out of licenses.
 Buy more licenses, and then try again.", "data": ["LicenseQuotaExceededException : Subscription with Account 0c39d6d5-c70d-4c55-bc02-f620844f3fd1 and SKU f8a1db68-be16-40ed-86d5-cb42ce701560 does not have any available licenses left."], "source": "PartnerFD"
 }